Approved Treatments for Hemophilia

 Nonfactor replacement therapies

-Nonfactor replacement therapies are medications that promote blood clotting through mechanisms that do not involve replacing the missing clotting factors may be used to help manage bleeding in hemophilia.
+Nonfactor replacement therapies are medications that promote blood clotting through mechanisms that do not involve replacing the missing clotting factors and may be used to help manage bleeding in hemophilia.

 Hemlibra